gustav-mb/PRDAT-assignments/Assignment 5/README.md

 (*
   add x takes two arguments x and an implicit variable y, in the bobody of the function we give x the value 2 and we end the function without passing the last argument.
-  The result is that we return a curry function that expects the variable y before the computation is evaluated.
+  The result is that we return a partial application function that expects the variable y before the computation is evaluated.
 *)
 ```